picocms/Pico/in-depth/nginx.md

 }
 ```

-This rule tells Nginx that whenever it looks up a url within your site, it should first look for a file of that name, then a directory, and finally, if neither exist, it should rewrite the url for Pico.
-When the url is rewritten for Pico, it is formatted as `/` followed by a query string (starts with `?`) containing the file path (`$uri`) and then followed by any other query arguments (`$args`).
-By referencing `/`, Nginx will load `index.php` (as defined in our server config above) and pass the rendering along to your PHP processor.
+This rule tells Nginx that whenever it looks up a URL within your site, it should first look for a file of that name, then a directory, and finally, if neither exist, it should rewrite the URL for Pico.
+When the URL is rewritten for Pico, the request is passed to `index.php` followed by a query string (starts with `?`) containing the file path (`$uri`) and then followed by any other query arguments (`$args`).
+Nginx will load `index.php` and pass the rendering along to your PHP processor.

 ### Pico in a Subfolder